cutterkom/destatiscleanr/readme.md

 ## Example

-A short example to illustrate the advantage of the package is the table for *Verbraucherpreise*, German for inflation.
+A short example to illustrate the advantage of the package is the table for *Verbraucherpreise*, German for consumer prices aka inflation.

 **Without destatiscleanr**